Skip to Content

 Disclaimer: This post contains affiliate links.

-This technique, which has proven beneficial in dealing with anxiety, can be an effective tool for managing ADHD.
+This technique, which has proven beneficial in dealing with anxiety, can be an effective tool for managing ADHD, too.

 Harnessing Mindfulness for ADHD

-From personal experience, recalling and applying these techniques in real time can be demanding.
-However, consistent practice makes it achievable.
+From my personal experience, recalling and applying these techniques in real-time when you’re feeling stressed or overwhelmed is difficult.
+However, with consistent practice, it is doable and beneficial.

 Using mindfulness for ADHD may help your child improve attention and self-regulation.